jah0147/Turdle/README.md

 # Turdle
 Turdle is a game I am developing in python similar to Wordle.
 You have 5 tries to guess the 5 letter word.
 I am working on a UI later!
 Music and sounds are complete and working in-game.

+Unzip Files
+-
+- Unzip all files into a folder named Turdle.

 Install Python 3.9+
 - Run install.bat to install Python 3 or...
   - Install python 3.9+ (https://www.python.org/downloads/)